MonkeyBars3k/ReaScripts/README.md

 **Smart Glue/Edit** (with time selection enabled/disabled) will intelligently determine which action is required based on your item selections.

 ### Features
-- Fills in the missing **nondestructive/reversible Glue function** in Reaper!
+- Provides the missing **nondestructive/reversible Glue feature** in Reaper!
   - A.k.a.: Glue Groups, Item Containers, Container Items, Pooled Item Boxes, Pooled Audio Items
 - Currently, Glue-Reversible container item copies are **pooled by default**.
 Editing and regluing one container item **updates all instances**.
 (Yes!
 We have scripted the missing native **pooled audio items** feature in Reaper along with everything else!)
 - Supports **nesting Glue-Reversible container items** inside other container items!
 When you update the nested container item, the script checks the parent item and updates that as well.
 There is no limit in the code as to how many times you can nest – tested with 20 levels of nesting.